esviren/SmartVerso-Next-Dapp/README.md

 ## Bugs and Issues

 Have a bug or an issue with this template?
-[Open a new issue](https://github.com/naufaldi/next-landing-vpn/issues/new) here on GitHub.
+[Open a new issue](https://github.com/esviren/SmartVerso-Next-Dapp/issues/new) here on GitHub.

 ## Creator

-[Tailwind VPN Landingpage](https://next-landing-vpn.vercel.app/) was coded and modified by and is maintained by **[me](https://github.com/naufaldi/)**, and dekstop design by [Didi Kurniawan](https://twitter.com/didiikurniawann)
+[SmartLAB Laboratory](https://smartlab.com.co/) was coded and modified by and is maintained by **[me](https://github.com/esviren/)**, and dekstop design by [Steevens Rodriguez](https://www.linkedin.com/in/steevens-rodriguez-876691174/)

 ## Copyright and License